Waterproofing Bathroom Walls: Know these Before Starting

 How to Damage a Bathroom Wall Waterproofing?

 Bathroom wall waterproofing can be damaged due to these 5 common reasons.
-A damaged waterproofing coating of the bathroom wall can penetrate the water inside the structure and it cause to water related issues to the structure.
+A damaged waterproofing coating of the bathroom wall can penetrate the water inside the structure, and itcan cause to water related issues to the structure.

 1. Improper installation: If the bathroom wall waterproofing is not installed properly, it can be damaged easily.
 Improper bathroom wall waterproofing is using the wrong waterproofing membrane, laying with a thinner thickness, applying fewer coatings, not following the manufacturer’s guidelines, and using non-skilled labor.

-2. Physical damage: Bathroom wall waterproofing sealant can be damaged when the wall is hit by something, as it can damage to inside of the substrate.
+2. Physical damage: Bathroom wall waterproofing sealant can be damaged when the wall is hit by something, as it can damage the inside of the substrate.

-3. Chemical damage: The bathroom wall waterproofing layer can be damaged due to using harsh chemicals while cleaning.
+3. Chemical damage: The bathroom wall’s waterproofing layer can be damaged due to using harsh chemicals while cleaning.

 4. Temperature fluctuation: Due to temperature fluctuations, the structure can expand and contract.
 As a result, the waterproofing layer on the bathroom wall can be damaged easily.